-Bachelor of Engineering in Systems Engineering (ElectroMechanical Systems) (SEEMS)
+Bachelor of Engineering in Mechatronics Systems (BEng METS)

-The Bachelor of Engineering in Systems Engineering (ElectroMechanical Systems), also known as SEEMS, is created and offered by DigiPen Institute of Technology Singapore and Singapore Institute of Technology.
+The Bachelor of Engineering in Mechatronics Systems, is created and offered by DigiPen Institute of Technology Singapore and Singapore Institute of Technology.
 It is a multidisciplinary degree that brings together the fields of mechanical, electrical, and computer engineering with a holistic approach to product development.
 Systems engineering focuses on the design, development, implementation and life-cycle management of complex interactive systems, while incorporating the constraints and limitations of given requirements, reliability, and risk management.
-The SEEMS program focuses on the engineering of complex mechanical systems that are controlled by microprocessors and microcontrollers.
-The SEEMS curriculum has a substantial theoretical foundation of math, physics, computer science, electrical engineering, mechanical engineering and systems engineering.
+This program focuses on the engineering of complex mechanical systems that are controlled by microprocessors and microcontrollers.
+The curriculum has a substantial theoretical foundation of math, physics, computer science, electrical engineering, mechanical engineering and systems engineering.
 This is solidified by eight semester-long project modules which require students to work in teams to design, develop, integrate, test, and present unique systems under the guidance of both academic and industrial experts.
 The blend of creativity and technical knowledge gained while completing projects gives students the versatility to adapt to a changing technical environment.

-Program objectives of SEEMS program education are to produce graduates who are notable for their technical excellence and innovation through product launches, research and development, patent applications, industry recognition, etc.; distinguished for their in-depth understanding of engineering practices and sound judgement demonstrated by leading team projects that include concept development, design, implementation, and testing; engaged in independent, reflective learning and critical thinking via professional societies, publications, continuing education, etc.; fully aware of the societal impacts of their work through their participation in volunteer work or educational outreach.
+Program objectives of BEng in Mechatronics Systems program education are to produce graduates who are notable for their technical excellence and innovation through product launches, research and development, patent applications, industry recognition, etc.; distinguished for their in-depth understanding of engineering practices and sound judgement demonstrated by leading team projects that include concept development, design, implementation, and testing; engaged in independent, reflective learning and critical thinking via professional societies, publications, continuing education, etc.; fully aware of the societal impacts of their work through their participation in volunteer work or educational outreach.